Paradise MI rental cottages on Whitefish Bay

 For snowmobilers, the Paradise area has over 200 miles of trails, groomed seven nights a week, connecting to the over 2,500 miles of networked trails throughout the Upper Peninsula.

 Cloud 9 Cottages has direct trail access so you can snowmobile right from your door.
-Snowmobile to Tahquamenon Falls and see the stunning ice sculptures created by the huge falls.

-Cross Country Skiers may try out the Paradise trails, the north trail is three miles long and the south trail is 1.5 miles.
 There are also major cross country ski trails at Tahquamenon Falls, just outside of Paradise.

 If you are interested in birding, be sure to come during the early spring, from late March to the middle of May to see thousands of birds migrating the 17 miles to Canada for the summer.

-Attractions in the Paradise area include the Whitefish Point Lighthouse, guarding the entrance to Whitefish Bay; Great Lakes Shipwreck Museum, the only shipwreck museum devoted to the Great Lakes; Whitefish Point Bird Observatory; the breath-taking Tahquamenon Falls, one of the largest waterfalls east of the Mississippi River; Point Iroquois Lighthouse, the lighthouse that guided ships into the Soo Locks and the Wild Blueberry Festival in late August.
+Whitefish Point Lighthouse, guarding the entrance to Whitefish Bay; Great Lakes Shipwreck Museum, the only shipwreck museum devoted to the Great Lakes; Whitefish Point Bird Observatory; the breath-taking Tahquamenon Falls, one of the largest waterfalls east of the Mississippi River; The Crisp Point Lighthouse Tower on the wilderness shoreline of Lake Superior, Point Iroquois Lighthouse, the lighthouse that guided ships into the Soo Locks, and the Wild Blueberry Festival in late August.

 Open Year Round

-10 day notice required for deposit refund or any changes in your reservation.
+15 day notice required for deposit refund or any changes in your reservation.

-We welcome Visa, MasterCard and Discover
+We welcome Visa and MasterCard

 Sorry, no pets, please